What is Apache Spark?

 Spark with Scala Code examples

-The CSV file we will use has following structure:
+The CSV file used in the examples has following structure:

 Year,First Name,County,Sex,Count